MystenLabs/deepbookv3/packages/deepbook/move-docs/governance.md

 ## Function `set_whitelist`

 Whitelist a pool.
 This pool can be used as a DEEP reference price for other pools.
 This pool will have zero fees.
-Governance can only change the pool's stake_required field.

 <pre><code><b>public</b>(<b>friend</b>) <b>fun</b> <a href="governance.md#0x0_governance_set_whitelist">set_whitelist</a>(self: &<b>mut</b> <a href="governance.md#0x0_governance_Governance">governance::Governance</a>, whitelisted: bool)